TestGorilla LogoTestGorilla Logo

 35 min

-This intermediate-level coding test evaluates candidates' ability to manipulate linked lists, in the programming language of their choice.
+This intermediate-level coding challenge assesses candidates' proficiency in working with binary search trees, in the programming language of their choice.
 You can configure which programming languages will be available for your candidates.

 35 min